-101 complete responses were received from 83 sites providing maternity care; two sites do not provide obstetric services (instead providing only a midwifery-led unit) and were excluded, leaving 81 respondent sites, 41.8% of the 194 obstetric units in the UK.
-A list of respondent units is available in Appendix S1.
-The majority of responses (69.1%) came from consultants in obstetrics and gynaecology, but 15 (18.5%) came from trainee doctors in obstetrics and gynaecology, one from an obstetric physician (1.2%), and 9 from midwives (11.1%).
-Responses came from across the four nations (England, Northern Ireland, Scotland and Wales) of the UK (Figure S1).
-Responder and non-responder units are compared in Table S1; respondent units were more likely to have >4000 births (65.4% responders versus 46.9% non-responders, p=0.01) and be based in London (19.8% responders versus 6.2% non-responders, p=0.02).
-Responses were similar between early and late responders (Table S2).
+A total of 101 complete responses were received from 83 sites providing maternity care; two sites do not provide obstetric services (instead providing only a midwifery-led unit) and were excluded, leaving 81 respondent sites, 41.8% of the 194 obstetric units in the UK.
+A list of respondent units is available in the Supplementary material (Appendix S2).
+Most responses (69.1%) came from consultants in obstetrics and gynaecology, but 15 (18.5%) came from trainee doctors in obstetrics and gynaecology, one from an obstetric physician (1.2%) and nine from midwives (11.1%).
+Responses came from across the four nations (England, Northern Ireland, Scotland and Wales) of the UK (see Supplementary material, Figure S1).
+Responder and non-responder units are compared in the Supplementary material (Table S1); respondent units were more likely to have more than 4000 births (65.4% responders versus 46.9% non-responders, P = 0.01) and be based in London (19.8% responders versus 6.2% non-responders, P = 0.02).
+Responses were similar between early and late responders (see Supplementary material, Table S2).

 There were substantial changes to the nature and frequency of antenatal care appointments.
-More than two-thirds of units reported a reduction in antenatal appointments, most frequently to routine midwifeled appointments and least often to specialist appointments e.g. maternal medicine, fetal medicine, or specialist midwifery (Table 1).
+More than two-thirds of units reported a reduction in antenatal appointments, most frequently to routine midwife-led appointments and least often to specialist appointments, e.g. maternal medicine, fetal medicine or specialist midwifery (Table 1).
 Almost all services conducted at least some appointments remotely; almost all reported telephone consultations, and over a third of units reported additional use of video calling, usually with specialised software.
-The vast majority of sites also provided remote care specifically for low-risk women (Figure 1a).
-The most common appointments modified or cancelled were those in the first and second trimesters (Figure 1b).
-Only a small proportion (14.8%) of units reported a reduction in routine antenatal screening, but a third of units reported a reduction in fetal medicine scans.
+The vast majority of sites also provided remote care specifically